 The material shortages that followed World War II brought a halt to the Art Institute’s building additions.
 Changes began modestly in the 1950s with interior reconstructions, creating spaces to accommodate new curatorial departments.

 The growth of the professional staff led to the completion of the first major new structure in more than 20 years in 1958: the B. F. Ferguson Memorial Building.
-This addition is situated to the north of the original structure, which was named in 1968 after long-time trustee Robert Allerton.
-The Morton Wing, erected in 1962 to the south of the Allerton Building, was designed to house the expanding modern art collection and restore symmetry to the complex.
+This addition is situated to the north of the original 1893 structure.
+The Morton Wing, erected in 1962 to the south of the Michigan Avenue Building, was designed to house the expanding modern art collection and restore symmetry to the complex.
 Mrs. Stanley McCormick’s gift of gardens in front of both the Ferguson and Morton additions linked the Art Institute to surrounding parks.

 The 1970s saw a sharp increase in both the number of art students and the number of visitors to the museum.
 The Art Institute responded to this trend with an entirely new east side expansion that included new studios, classrooms, and a film center for the School as well as new public spaces for the museum.
 This addition also housed the reconstruction of Louis Sullivan’s original Chicago Stock Exchange Trading Room, which had been slated for demolition.

-Over many decades, the museum’s 1893 Allerton Building had been radically altered to accommodate a growing collection and new methods of presentation.
+Over many decades, the museum’s 1893 Michigan Avenue Building had been radically altered to accommodate a growing collection and new methods of presentation.
 A two-year renovation and restoration program of the second floor renewed the space’s symmetry, improved lighting, and created optimum viewing conditions.

 The dramatic increase of the contemporary art collection and the popularity of large traveling exhibitions led, in the 1980s, to the construction of the Daniel F. and Ada L. Rice Building, which opened in 1988.
-This wing still houses the museum’s largest special exhibition space, Regenstein Hall, as well as the American art collection.
+This expansion still houses the museum’s largest special exhibition space, Regenstein Hall.
 In the 1990s, the Art Institute built a new suite of galleries to house its Asian collection.
 Here, famed architect Tadao Ando designed his first American space, a gallery for Japanese screens.
 In 1993, a totally reconstructed Kraft Education Center opened to serve students, teachers, and families.
 Restoration of the Art Institute’s earliest educational spaces became a priority: the Ryerson Library was renovated in 1994 with restored interiors and new underground stacks, and work on Fullerton Auditorium began in 1999.
 As the century closed, a new exterior ramp and interior elevator were under construction to provide universal access to the Art Institute.

 Throughout the first decade of the 21st century, the Art Institute would embark on the largest expansion in its history, the Modern Wing.
-Designed by Renzo Piano, this addition, at 264,000 square feet, rivaled only the original Allerton Building of 1893 in size.
+Designed by Renzo Piano, this addition, at 264,000 square feet, rivaled only the original Michigan Avenue Building of 1893 in size.